Steve Avila: Professional career

 Avila was selected by the Los Angeles Rams in the second round (36th overall) of the 2023 NFL draft.
-In his rookie year, Avila started all 17 games at left guard, and was the only Rams player to have played every snap on offense.
+In his rookie year, Avila started all 17 regular season games and one postseason game at left guard, and was the only Rams player to have played every snap on offense.
 He was named to the PFWA All-Rookie Team.

 With the addition of guard Jonah Jackson in 2024, Avila moved from left guard to center, which was his natural position in college.
 Avila suffered a knee injury in the week 1 loss against the Detroit Lions and was placed on injured reserve on September 11, 2024, after it was determined he would require MCL surgery.
-Avila returned to left guard after he was activated on November 11, and he remained at left guard to begin the 2025 season.
+Avila returned to left guard after he was activated on November 11, and started the team's final nine games of the regular season as well as two games in the postseason.
+He remained at left guard to begin the 2025 season.
+Avila suffered an ankle sprain in the Rams' 14-9 season-opening victory over the Houston Texans which sidelined him for two games and he saw limited action in two others before returning to the starting lineup in Week 6 during a 17-3 win over the Baltimore Ravens, where he remained throughout the regular season.